iherbllc/terraform-provider-paralus/docs/index.md

 See [Paralus API Swagger](https://paralus.github.io/paralus/) for a list of the various APIs.
 The calls to the APIs rely on the
 `X-API-KEYID` and `X-API-TOKEN` headers sent to the API and handled by the CLI.
 These values are marked as secret and will not be returned in the provider call

+If you keep getting 404 errors when attempting to make a call to the provider, try removing the port from the OPS_ENDPOINT and REST_ENDPOINT values or config json entries.